knobs-dials/live-hasher/README.md

 and also for efficiency in that it's likely to read files while they are still in the page cache (...where applicable).

-Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB), whichever comes first.
+Makes some attempts to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB), whichever comes first.
 Also, the new hash file is first saved to a temporary file, then moved into place.